Imagine a child, seven years old, living in a garbage dump and watching both her mother and father die slowly of AIDS-related illnesses.

 But praise God, Erminia did not stay in the dump!

-She came to live under the care of our Nicaragua Directors at the Villa, Wilbert Alvarado and Gloria Sequeira.
+She came to under the care of our Nicaragua Directors at the Village of Hope, Wilbert Alvarado and Gloria Sequeira.
 One of the first things Wilbert and Gloria did was tend to Erminia’s medical needs and test her blood to see if she had contracted HIV from either of her parents; thank God she hadn’t.

-Erminia’s new life at the Villa came with regular nutritious meals, safe drinking water, clean clothes, a comfy bed, professional counseling, and the chance to go to a first-rate Christian school.
+Erminia’s new life at the Village of Hope came with regular nutritious meals, safe drinking water, clean clothes, professional counseling, and the chance to go to a first-rate Christian school.

 Today, nine years later, Erminia’s life is completely transformed.
 She is physically and emotionally healthy; flourishing in her school work; and growing in her relationship with Christ.
 She now dreams of being a doctor someday so she can, in her words, “help others with more problems than mine.”